OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/use-the-object-browser.md

 keywords: vbhw6.chm1108756
 f1_keywords:
 - vbhw6.chm1108756
-ms.prod: office
 ms.assetid: 5e980271-8639-c6cb-1934-bf8034e67e4b
 ms.date: 12/27/2018
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Use the Object Browser

 The **[Object Browser](object-browser.md)** allows you to browse through all available objects in your [project](../../Glossary/vbe-glossary.md#project) and see their [properties](../../Glossary/vbe-glossary.md#property), [methods](../../Glossary/vbe-glossary.md#method) and events.
 In addition, you can see the [procedures](../../Glossary/vbe-glossary.md#procedure) and [constants](../../Glossary/vbe-glossary.md#constant) that are available from [object libraries](../../Glossary/vbe-glossary.md#object-library) in your project.
 You can easily display online Help as you browse.
-You can use the **Object Browser** to find and use objects that you create, as well as objects from other applications.
+Use the **Object Browser** to find and use objects that you create, as well as objects from other applications.

 You can get help for the **Object Browser** by searching for **Object Browser** in Help.